atulsm/XMLBuilder/README.md

 # XMLBuilder
-A Simple dynamic buikder class to create XML's on the fly
+A Simple dynamic builder class to create XML's on the fly.
+Written in pure java and no additional libraries required.